In short - yes, pensioners can apply for debt counselling. But why would we be answering such a seemingly odd question.

-Debt doesn’t discriminate.
+Remember, debt doesn’t discriminate.
 You can be over-indebted at a young age or at retirement.
 It all depends on how you manage your debt.
-A misconception is that pensioners cannot be assisted by the debt counselling programme.
-However, your age is not a determining factor in accessing the help you need.
+There is a solution for everyone, as long as you can meet specific criteria.

 How does debt counselling work for pensioners?